Digibear-io/rhost-wrapper/README.md

 # @digibear/rhost-wrapper

-A Cached wrapper for the RHostMush HTTP API, and a curl operation to use it's Header only schema.
+A wrapper for the RHostMush HTTP API, and a curl operation to use it's Header only schema.

 ## License